JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 ## Starting with the Basics of SubAction

 The `ground` function should be familiar to you as well as the general structure of the `javis` function if you have seen the first [tutorial](tutorial_1.md).
+In this tutorial, rather than calling the `javis` function by itself, we are going to be calling it from the function we are creating to create our mascot, `face`:

 ```julia
 using Javis